About child mental health problems

 - getting professional support – counselling or parenting skills courses.

 Parents of children with mental health difficulties have great need for counselling for their own stress and for help with family relationships.
-You do not have to face the challenges alone.
+You don’t have to face the challenges alone.
 It might be time to get professional support if you are feeling overwhelmed with fatigue, grief, guilt or fear and anxiety.

 Where to get help